chan3785/supertell/README.md

 ## Key Feature

-> **Telegram-Based Platform**
+- **Telegram-Based Platform**

-Users can access SuperTell directly through the Telegram mini-app without needing to install additional applications.
+  - Users can access SuperTell directly through the Telegram mini-app without needing to install additional applications.
-A user-friendly UI/UX allows users to predict, check results, and claim rewards seamlessly.
+  - A user-friendly UI/UX allows users to predict, check results, and claim rewards seamlessly.

-> **Developed Using PancakeSwap Code**
+- **Developed Using PancakeSwap Code**

-The platform leverages a modified version of PancakeSwap’s proven prediction market code.
+  - The platform leverages a modified version of PancakeSwap’s proven prediction market code.
-A thorough security audit of the smart contract is planned to ensure future robustness.
+  - A thorough security audit of the smart contract is planned to ensure future robustness.

-> **Diverse Prediction Markets**
+- **Diverse Prediction Markets**

-Initially, the platform focuses on cryptocurrency price predictions.
+  - Initially, the platform focuses on cryptocurrency price predictions.
-Future plans include expanding to other topics like sports, weather, and more.
+  - Future plans include expanding to other topics like sports, weather, and more.

+## Business Model

+**1. Token Economy:**
+- Launch a native token for staking, governance, and enhanced predictions.

+**2. Platform Fees:**
+- When users place a bet, they pay a certain amount of platform fee.
+- If users make a profit from their bets, they pay a 2% commission on the profits.